vicrion/lab-stereo-depth/README.md

 ### Result overview

 The presented generic model seems not to work well with Autonomous dataset, and a separate training stage might be required for better results.
-Example of malformed disparity (not how a "zebra" stripe stands out in its depth):
+Example of malformed disparity (not how a "zebra" stripe stands out in its depth, as well as the whole road disparity was not calculated correctly):

 ![Example](./test/output-raftstereo-rvc/000168.png)

+## Run NMRF-Stereo